November 4, 2020

 - Where the company’s management has a track record of good capital allocation decisions, which have created long term value for all shareholders.

 Another of Dalton’s key criteria is to invest in what we consider to be good businesses.
 Environmental and social risks (either at an industry or company-specific level) are considered in our assessment of the strength of individual businesses and the risks associated with them.
-Dalton uses a number of resources to deepen its knowledge of business and governance practices at investee companies, including daily market news, proxy voting research and use of of specialist emerging markets ESG research.
+Dalton uses a number of resources to deepen its knowledge of business and governance practices at investee companies, including daily market news, proxy voting research and the use of dedicated internal resources focused on wider ESG considerations.

 In connection with adhering to the United Nations Principles for Responsible Investment (the “UN PRI”), Dalton commits to the following six principles (the “UN PRI Principles”):